 - African Terrorists: He's an African Terrorist Without a Cause.

 - Badass: The chase scene shows that guy knows a lot about freerunning and Le Parkour (his actor is the founder of freerunning, and considered an early developer of parkour).
 Too bad for him that Bond decides to bypass all of that.

 - Good Scars, Evil Scars: His bomber career shows on his face.

-- Le Parkour: And played by one of the pioneering members, too.
+- Le Parkour: Uses parkour to try to evade Bond.
+Played by one of the pioneering members, too.